 The School of Music is a unique place to study.
 Its staff comprises outstanding professional practitioners and inspirational teachers.
 Our graduate fields of study include, but are not limited to:

-- Composition — Lampl, Williams, Sainsbury, Hunter, Sitsky
+- Composition — Ken Lampl, Natalie Williams, Christopher Sainsbury, Larry Sitsky

-- Music engagement and outreach — McMahon, West, Pike
+- Music engagement and outreach — Paul McMahon, Susan West, Georgia Pike

-- Music theory and analysis — Loy, Mackey, Laue, Williams
+- Music theory and analysis — Stephen Loy, Thomas Laue, Natalie Williams

 Interested applicants should review the current Graduate research seminar schedule to gain an insight into the current research activity of School of Music staff and students.